-The School of Education offers undergraduate programs leading to baccalaureate degrees and teacher certification in Early Childhood Education; Elementary Education; Secondary Education, including majors in Biology, Chemistry, English, Mathematics, Physics, and Social Studies; and Elementary and Secondary Education, including majors in Fine Arts, French, and Spanish.
+The School of Education offers undergraduate programs leading to baccalaureate degrees and teacher certification in Early Childhood Education; Elementary Education; and Secondary Education, including majors in Biology, Chemistry, English, Mathematics, Physics, and Social Studies.
 Additional certification endorsements are also available in Special Education, and School Librarianship, English as a Second Language, and Computer Literacy.

-At the graduate level, the School of Education has degree programs which include a Master of Education in Curriculum and Instruction, Master of Educational Leadership, and Doctorate of Education in Leadership Studies.
-The Leadership Studies degree is an interdisciplinary degree offered in conjunction with graduate programs and institutes in Business Administration, Health Administration, Public Health, and Nonprofit Administration.
+At the graduate level, the School of Education has degree programs which include a Master of Education in Curriculum and Instruction, Master of Educational Leadership, and Doctorate in Leadership Studies (Ed.D.).
+The Leadership Studies degree is an interdisciplinary degree offered in conjunction with graduate programs and institutes in Business Administration, Education, Health Administration, History, Management and Marketing, Nonprofit Administration, and Public Health.
 For information on these degree programs, refer to the GRADUATE STUDIES section in this catalog.

-All undergraduate and graduate programs in the School of Education, except for the Doctorate of Education in Leadership Studies, are accredited by the Council for the Accreditation of Educator Preparation (CAEP), previously known as the National Council for Accreditation of Teacher Education (NCATE).
+All undergraduate and graduate programs in the School of Education, except for the Doctorate in Leadership Studies (Ed.D.), are accredited by the Council for the Accreditation of Educator Preparation (CAEP), previously known as the National Council for Accreditation of Teacher Education (NCATE).